MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ## Write the code for Grover's algorithm

-Now let's see how to implement the algorithm in Q#.
+This section discusses how to implement the algorithm in Q#.

 ### Grover's diffusion operator